IsaacNguyen/FinanceSimulation/README.md

 - **Stock Trading Simulation:**
   - Enabled users to quote stock prices and execute buy/sell transactions in a simulated trading environment.

-- **Real-time Transaction Tracking:**
-  - Implemented a dedicated history tab that displays real-time updates of user transactions.

 - **Database Integration:**
   - Utilized a database to store transaction data for historical tracking and analysis.

+- **Registration and Login:**
+  - Users can easily register for an account and securely log in, ensuring a seamless onboarding experience.

+- **Personalized Account Storage:**
+  - Each user account has a dedicated space in the database, allowing for secure storage of information, personalizing their stock trading simulation experience.

 ## Technologies Used